btaskinen/energy-meter-app/README.md

 ### "Latest Reading" View

-- **Automatice data fetching at given interval**: Depending on how often the flow meter collectes a new data set, the app could automatically fetch the latest data at given time intervals.
+- **Automate data fetching at given interval**: Depending on how often the flow meter collects a new data set, the app could automatically fetch the latest data at given time intervals.
 Alternatively a websocket connection could be established.

 ### "Flow History" View

-- **Stying of the line chart**: Styling of the MUI Line Chart component tured out to not be quite straight forward and will need some work to display the axis labels properly.
+- **Stying of the line chart**: Styling of the MUI Line Chart component turned out to not be quite straightforward and will need some work to display the axis labels properly.

 - **Addition of date picker**: The idea is that the user would be able to select a specific time interval for the data they want to see.
-Releated to this is the question whether the filtering of the selcted data would be handled on the frontend (meaning always getting all the data from the server) or on server side.
+Related to this is the question whether the filtering of the selected data would be handled on the frontend (meaning always getting all the data from the server) or on server side.
 Since we expect big amount of data to be collected by the flow meter, the data filtering would then need to be shifted to the backend.

 ### "Settings" View